Why Is Black Angus Better?

 There are different categories and labels for the quality of Angus beef, which shows that not all Angus Beef is created equal.
 For instance, Certified Angus Beef is the highest quality because of all the rigorous standards it must pass to earn the label.
 Within this realm of definitions for beef quality, there are United States Department of Agriculture (USDA) standards.
 The terms for these are: prime, choice and select.
 Prime is the highest quality meat, therefore the best cut of meat you could get would be "Certified Angus Prime" [source: USDA].

 Now you really understand what all the Black Angus hype is about.
 Next time you mosey over to the meat counter of your local grocery store, you'll be able to decipher which meat is best.
-Enjoy and check out the links below for more information on Black Angus Beef.
+Enjoy and check out the links on the next page for more information on Black Angus Beef.

 Related HowStuffWorks Articles